RannAbhay/DrakeGame/README.md

-I was 17 when I made this
+In my defense, I made this game when I was 17 and didn’t touch a single line after I turned 18.